-Recently, parts of the UK and Ireland were hit by freak weather conditions as a result of Storm Ophelia.
+Recently, parts of the UK and Ireland were hit by freak weather conditions.
 Unfortunately, it was an unpleasant reminder that the possibility of a storm causing damage to your boat while it’s in a marina over winter is all too real.

 That’s why we’ve created a storm preparation guide to make sure your boat is well-equipped during the winter months to handle any extreme storm weather that may come its way while in the marina.